 The original version of the ACASA model requires a number of "external", user defined geographical, morphological and physiological parameters (see upper part of Table 2).
 In this study constant values were used over the whole profile to keep the number of investigated parameters limited.
 The overall number of the external parameters used within this study is 16, and a few external parameters were held constant, such as the soil type and the measured normalized LAI profile (Fig. 1b, fitted following Simon et al., 2005).
+Even though the normalized LAI profile was kept the same for all model runs, the absolute LAI value was allowed to vary between 0.5 and 9 m m-2 (see Table 2).

-Additionally, 8 parameters from the photosynthesis and stomatal conductance submodels were included in this sensitivity analysis (see lower part of Table 2, in the following called "internal" parameters).
-In the original version of the ACASA model, only $V{c\max 25}$ and a so-called "water use efficiency factor" can be defined by the user. $J{\max 25}$ is then defined as $2.41 \cdot V{c\max 25}$ .
-The "water use efficiency factor" wue alters the leaf stomatal conductance to water vapor $g{\text{s,w}}$ (Su et al., 1996) calculated with the Ball-Berry formula.
+Additionally, 8 parameters from the photosynthesis and stomatal conductance sub-models were included in this sensitivity analysis (see lower part of Table 2, in the following called "internal" parameters).
+In the original version of the ACASA model, only $V{cmax25}$ and a so-called "water use efficiency factor" can be defined by the user. $J{max25}$ is then defined as 2.41· $V{cmax25}$ .
+The "water use efficiency factor" wue alters the leaf stomatal conductance to water vapor $g{s,w}$ (Su et al., 1996) calculated with the Ball-Berry formula.

-$$g{s,w} = \left( \operatorname{cm} \cdot \frac{A{n}}{C{s}} \cdot rh{s} + \operatorname{cb} \right) \cdot \frac{1}{\text{wue}}$$ (3)
+$$g{s,w} = \left( cm \cdot \frac{A{n}}{c{s}} \cdot rh{s} + cb \right) \cdot \frac{1}{wue}$$ (3)

-with $A{\rm n}$ the net CO2 uptake rate at the leaf surface, $c{\rm s}$ the CO2 concentration, $rh{\rm s}$ the relative humidity at the leaf surface and cb the intercept and cm the slope of the Ball-Berry formula.
+with $A_n$ the net CO2 uptake rate at the leaf surface, $c_s$ the CO2 concentration, $rh_s$ the relative humidity at the leaf surface and cb the intercept and cm the slope of the Ball-Berry formula.
 For the remaining plant physiological parameters, values from the literature were adapted (Su et al., 1996).
 However, we chose to independently vary all listed photosynthesis and stomatal conductance parameters in this sensitivity study, thus wue was set to 1 and the ratio of $V{cmax25}$ and $J{max25}$ was not fixed.

 The parameter ranges for this sensitivity analysis include the original parameter values used in ACASA and PSN6, which are listed as reference values in Table 2.
 Furthermore, values from the literature for spruce or coniferous forests in general were collected to cover a realistic range of values.
 Where possible, parameter ranges were determined from direct measurements.
 As there was no evidence for other statistical distributions, all parameter ranges were assigned a uniform distribution.
-Random sets of parameters were produced for a large number of model runs (20 000).
+Random sets of parameters were produced for a large number of model runs (20000).
 Parameters were independently randomized, with the exception of the parameters for microbial and root respiration which were set to the same values, meaning that root and microbial respiration each contribute 50% to total soil respiration (mean of values for temperate coniferous forests, as listed in Subke et al., 2006).
 Even though RuBP carboxylation and regeneration are linked to each other, the parameters $J{\text{max}25}$ and $V{\text{cmax}25}$ were varied independently.
-The chosen parameter ranges allowed a ratio of $J{\text{max}25}$ and $V{\text{cmax}25}$ between 0.8 and 6.5, but values between one and three as found to be typical by Kattge and Knorr (2007) were most frequent
+The chosen parameter ranges allowed a ratio of $J{\text{max}25}$ and $V{\text{cmax}25}$ between 0.8 and 6.5, but values between one and three as found to be typical by Kattge and Knorr (2007) were most frequent.